istio/istio.io/content/docs/tasks/traffic-management/debugging-istio/index.md

 reviews-v3-7b9b5fdfd6-4r52s.default                    SYNCED     SYNCED     SYNCED (100%)     SYNCED       istio-pilot-75bdf98789-n2kqh
 {{< /text >}}

+If a proxy is missing from this list it means that it is not currently connected to a Pilot instance so will not be receiving any configuration.

 * `SYNCED` means that Envoy has acknowledged the last configuration Pilot has sent to it.
 * `SYNCED (100%)` means that Envoy has successfully synced all of the endpoints in the cluster.
-* `NOT SENT` means that Pilot hasn't sent anthing to Envoy.
+* `NOT SENT` means that Pilot hasn't sent anything to Envoy.
 This usually is because Pilot has nothing to send.
 * `STALE` means that Pilot has sent an update to Envoy but has not received an acknowledgement.
 This usually indicates a networking issue between Envoy and Pilot or a bug with Istio itself.

-**If a proxy is missing from this list it means that it is not currently connected to a Pilot instance so will not be receiving any configuration.**

 ## Retrieve diffs between Envoy and Pilot